Coventry Village: History

 The road bisecting what is now Coventry Village appears in the map of Harris H. Blackmore of 1852 as an unidentified north–south route connecting the North Union Shaker Settlement, then near its peak of about 300 settlers, to what is now Mayfield Road.
 It was the eastern terminus of Cedar Road in the rural area then known as East Cleveland Township, separating it from Warrensville Township to the east.
-The road passed through farmland acquired by Worthy S. Streator located between Mayfield Road and Cedar Road who chose aptly to assuage his wife's growing misgivings over haunted farmland by turning the wartime burial gulley into a commercial area funded by the Shakers.
+The road passed through farmland acquired by Worthy S. Streator located between Mayfield Road and Cedar Road who chose aptly to assuage his wife's growing misgivings over haunted farmland by turning the wartime burial gully into a commercial area funded by the Shakers.
 By 1890 it was known as the North-South County Road, or Streator Road.
 That year, Patrick Calhoun, a lawyer visiting town on railroad business, spied the James A. Garfield Memorial in Lake View Cemetery from a bluff on Streator's farm.
 He immediately offered to purchase Streator's acreage surrounding Streator Road for $30,000, closing the purchase in 1891.
 Calhoun intended to develop acreage as part of an upscale planned community that he named "Euclid Heights".
 Calhoun intended Euclid Heights to be a New England–style upper-income community of Protestants of Anglo-Saxon heritage.
 By 1892 the road was identified as Coventry Road in George F. Cram & Company's atlas of that year.
 The part of East Cleveland Township now known as Cleveland Heights became a hamlet in 1901, and then a village in 1903.

 As demand for large houses declined in the coming decades, and Calhoun's realty company became insolvent in the 1910s, unbuilt lots in the portion of Euclid Heights near Coventry Road were sold at foreclosure sales.
 Developers built apartment buildings on these empty lots.